luisbocanegra/plasma-smart-video-wallpaper-reborn/README.md

 [aur/plasma6-wallpapers-smart-video-wallpaper-reborn](https://aur.archlinux.org/packages/plasma6-wallpapers-smart-video-wallpaper-reborn) use your preferred AUR helper (e.g `yay -S plasma6-wallpapers-smart-video-wallpaper-reborn`)

+### Fedora
+Use dnf to install plasma-smart-video-wallpaper-reborn: `sudo dnf in plasma-smart-video-wallpaper-reborn`.
+The package will, by default, install ffmpeg-free if it isn't installed which should work for most videos.
+In case of issues, follow the instructions to install additional codecs from RPMfusion.

 ### KDE Store

 Install these dependencies or the equivalents for your distribution, **they are required for video playback**